huaweicloud/terraform-provider-huaweicloud/docs/resources/dns_recordset.md

 * `tags` - (Optional, Map) The key/value pairs to associate with the record set.

-* `value_specs` - (Optional, Map, ForceNew) Map of additional options.
-Changing this creates a new record set.

 ## Attributes Reference

 In addition to all arguments above, the following attributes are exported: